Biography

 Teaching Interests

-I currently teach in the undergraduate program at the School of Nursing at Texas State University.
-My goals include expand into teaching in the graduate program as well as our new online courses.
+I currently teach in the undergraduate program at the St David's School of Nursing at Texas State University.
+My long-term teaching goals include expanding into teaching in the graduate level courses as well as our new online courses.